bitsperity/bitsperity-looking-glass/coalescence/README.md

-# Orchestrator: Multi-Agent Pipeline
+# Coalescence: Multi-Agent Pipeline

-Central orchestration engine for the Alpaca Bot multi-agent trading system.
+Coalescence is the central orchestration engine for the Alpaca Bot multi-agent trading system.
+It coordinates multiple specialized agents to build knowledge, analyze markets, and make trading decisions.

 ## Setup (Docker)